Please note, this event has expired.

 This exhibition and receptions are part of the larger project, Latinx, celebrating Latin culture and art.

-Latinx includes additional exhibitions and events at Art Works Downtown and various venues in the San Rafael Culture and Arts District.
+Latinx includes additional exhibitions and events at Art Works Downtown and various venues in the Downtown San Rafael Arts District.

 1337 Fourth Street, San Rafael, CA 94901